gabesalomon/AlbatrossPhillipinesLWR/README.md

 ----

-### Albatross_Raw_Data
+### Data

-Includes the length and weight measurement data for each species, organized by species as well as together in the Albatross_LWR_Raw_Data.xlsx folder.
-The Calculated_variables.xlsx lists values of _a_ and _b_, residual standard error (RSE), min and max collected lengths, location, and collection date.
+Includes the length and weight measurement data for each species, organized by species as well as together in the Albatross_LWR_Raw_Data.xlsx excel file.
+The Calculated_variables.xlsx lists values of _a_ and _b_, residual standard error (RSE), multiple R-squared, Relative condition factor (Le Cren, 1951), Fulton's condition factor (Fulton, 1932), min and max collected lengths, location, and collection date.

 ### Commands